jagdishpatil02/social-media-blocker/README.md

 # Save links

-Social media blocker is a an extention which will not allow you to use social media websites while working 👇
+Social media blocker is a an extension which will not allow you to use social media websites while working 👇

 ![Demo Photo](./assets/banner.jpg)